ConorIA/senamhi/README.md

 archived Peruvian climate and hydrology data directly within R. The data was compiled from the Senamhi website, and contains all of the data that was available as of April 10, 2018.
-This data was originally converted from HTML, and is stored in a MySQL database in tibble format.
+This data was originally converted from HTML, and is now accessible via an API hosted by the package author.

 It is important to note that the info on the Senamhi website has not undergone quality control, however, this package includes a helper